Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assignments/laboratory-assignment.md

   effectiveness, and correctness of a web site component implemented in a programming language.

-Using the Python functions in a textbook as a starting point, laboratory assignments invite you to complete tasks like the following:
+Building on the concepts and source code in the textbook, practical assignments invite you to complete tasks like the following:

-- Use a text editor and a terminal window to design, implement, test, and use a new Python function, recording its output when provided with different inputs and explaining why you decided to implement it in the chosen fashion.
+- Use a text editor and a terminal window to write and run (manual or automated) test cases for a component of a web site, describing its appearance and behavior when provided with different inputs and explaining why you decided to implement it in the chosen fashion.

-- After using a text editor and a terminal window to refactor the implementation of a Python function to ensure that it strikes the right balance between understandability, generalizability, and specialization, justify and reflectively examine your decisions in technical writing.
+- After using a text editor and a terminal window to refactor the implementation of a web site component to ensure that it strikes the right balance between understandability, generalizability, and specialization, justify and reflectively examine your decisions in technical writing.

-- Use a text editor and a terminal window to design, implement, test, and use an experimentation framework to run experiments to evaluate the Python function.
+- Use a text editor and a terminal window to design, implement, test, and use an experimentation framework to run experiments to evaluate a web site component.
-  Using the data collected from the experiments, evaluate the implementation of the Python function as you consider, for instance, its efficiency and correctness.
+  Using the data collected from the experiments, evaluate the implementation of the web site component as you consider, for instance, its efficiency and correctness.

-- After using a text editor and a terminal window to design, implement, test, and use an integrated Python program that features user documentation, a test suite, and either a command-line or web-based interface, critique the quality of the program based on pre-defined criteria.
+- After using a text editor and a terminal window to design, implement, test, and use an integrated mobile-ready web site that features user documentation, a test suite, and a complete web-based interface, critique the quality of the web site based on pre-defined criteria involving aesthetics and accessibility.